ZhangWS/HDL-visualization/README.md

 This is a demonstration of how open source visualization tools can be applied to the civic participation space.
 The result is a self-contained map of Washington County, Oregon, that contains easy-to-access information about a user's state house district and 'home' HDLs.

 ## Files
+0. README.md : This file
 1. HDL-visualization.ipynb : Annotated code and output
 2. prototype.html : Self-contained map output and embeddable
-3. hdl_names_anon.csv: somewhat anonymized data with no emails or last names
+3. hdl_names_anon.csv : Somewhat anonymized data with no emails or last names
-4. washco.json: GeoJSON of boundaries of Washington County, Oregon
+4. washco.json : GeoJSON of boundaries of Washington County, Oregon
-5. oregon_lower.json: GeoJSON of state house district boundaries
+5. oregon_lower.json : GeoJSON of state house district boundaries